wangjiulian/saymore-teacher/README.md

 # SayMore Teacher Portal

-A comprehensive web application for online education teachers to manage their schedules, courses, and students.
+A comprehensive web application for online English teachers to manage their schedules, courses, and students.

 ## Overview

-SayMore Teacher Portal is designed for education teachers to efficiently manage their teaching activities.
+SayMore Teacher Portal is designed for English teachers to efficiently manage their teaching activities.
 The platform facilitates course scheduling, student management, and teaching records tracking.

 ## Features